tau-github-actions-for-testing/tau-digital-bank/README.md

 # Digital Bank

 Digital Bank is a sample application that was developed for exploratory purposes to examine development frameworks and techniques.
-The application is an example online digital banking application with integrations into other services.
+The application is an example online digital banking application with integrations into other services. test

 [![Build and Run e2e tests](https://github.com/e2e-pipeline-workshop/digibank-playwright-tests/actions/workflows/run-tests.yml/badge.svg)](https://github.com/e2e-pipeline-workshop/digibank-playwright-tests/actions/workflows/run-tests.yml)